New Student Checklist

 After you move to New Haven, access Yale’s Student Information System and update the information on the “Personal Data” tab, specifically your New Haven address and telephone number, billing address, biographical information, and emergency contacts.

-Please follow this link for information about setting up your financial accounts at Yale using the eBill e-Pay system.
-Complete information can be found on the Student Financial Services website.
+Please visit the Yale Student Accounts website for information about setting up your financial accounts at Yale using the e-Bill e-Pay system.

-New student orientation begins on Tuesday, September 3, 2019.
-All students must be present beginning September 3 to attend orientation, placement exams, ensemble auditions, and to meet with your academic advisory throughout the opening week.
+New student orientation begins on Tuesday, September 8, 2020.
+All students must be present beginning September 8 to attend orientation, placement exams, ensemble auditions, and to meet with academic advisors throughout the week

 Attendance is mandatory.
-You must inform Lauren Schiffer (firstname.lastname@example.org) in the Deputy Dean’s Office of any issues by June 1.
-Students who do not attend are subject to a fine ($500).
+You must inform the Deputy Dean’s Office by June 1 of any conflicts.
+Students who do not attend are subject to a $500 fine.

-Please submit a color photograph (high resolution at 300 dpi please) to the Concert Office by September 6.
-Click here for the form.
+Please submit a color photograph (high resolution, 300 dpi) to the Concert Office by September 11.
 These materials are an important part of professional practice and allow us to promote concerts and events that you may be a part of.

 All students are automatically enrolled in Yale Health Basic Coverage for free, as well as Yale Health Hospitalization/Specialty Care coverage for a fee.
 Please review the coverage and decide if you wish to waive the Yale Health Hospitalization/Specialty Care coverage.